-24. As authorized by Section 42.7 IPL designates the twelve (12) months ended June 30, 2016 as the test year to be adjusted for fixed, known and measurable changes and appropriate normalizations and annualizations.
+24. As authorized by Section 42.7, IPL designates the twelve (12) months ended June 30, 2017 as the test year to be adjusted for fixed, known and measurable changes and appropriate normalizations and annualizations.

-25. IPL is also utilizing June 30, 2016 as the general rate base cut-off date and seeks to update rate base during the course of this proceeding to reflect the addition of one "major project" -- namely the 671 MW Eagle Valley CCGT project for which the Commission issued a
+25. IPL is also utilizing June 30, 2017 as the general rate base cut-off date.
+IPL seeks to update rate base during the course of this proceeding to reflect the addition of the following "major projects" as that term is defined in 170 IAC 1-5-1(l):2

-Certificate of Public Convenience and Necessity in Cause No. 44339.
+- (1) the 671 MW Eagle Valley CCGT project for which the Commission issued a Certificate of Public Convenience and Necessity in Cause No. 44339.
 The CCGT project is located in Martinsville, Indiana and has been subject to ongoing review and approval in Cause No. 42170 ECR-X. IPL's semi-annual progress reports for the CCGT project are available on the Commission's electronic docket in Cause No. 44339.
-This major addition to IPL's rate base is expected to be placed in service approximately in late April or May 2017 at a cost at or below the Commission-approved cost estimate.
-As shown in IPL Financial Exhibit IPL-RB, Schedule RB4, the estimated cost of the CCGT project (including AFUDC) is \$660,640,000, of which \$657,950,000 is reflected as a pro forma addition to rate base.
-IPL will file a monthly investment update for the CCGT project in this docket and serve it on all parties.
-IPL proposes that the final hearing in this Cause be conducted at least ten (10) business days after the new CCGT is declared by IPL to be used and useful.
+This major addition to IPL's rate base is expected to be used and useful by late April 2018.
+The pro forma adjustment for this major project is shown on IPL Financial Exhibit IPL-RB, Schedule RB4. - (2) The National Pollution Discharge Elimination System ("NPDES") Compliance Project authorized in Cause No. 44540 and the Coal Combustion Residuals ("CCR") compliance project (bottom ash system) for Petersburg Station authorized in Cause No. 44794: